 If you’re based in the EU or have EU users, you might have seen those cookie consent banners, boxes, and notices on various sites and may even have it installed on yours.

-If you do not have a cookie consent solution set up on your site or your cookie consent platform isn’t set up to collect and correctly pass TCF consent in time, then vendors will not receive your signal, and one of two things happen:
+If you do not have a cookie Consent Database set up on your site or your cookie consent platform isn’t set up to collect and correctly pass TCF consent in time, then vendors will not receive your signal, and one of two things happen:

 As you can imagine, this results in reduced reach for your ads and can significantly affect your revenue.